Tim Isbell, 2013

 So, what action can we average citizens take?
 We can urge these priorities on our state and local leaders.
 And we can get personally involved through our churches, schools, community groups, and employers to encourage these priorities.

-After posting this article, I ran across another interesting one by Pew Research: A Rise in Wealth for the Wealthy; Declines for the Lower 93%.
+After posting this webpage, I ran across another interesting one by Pew Research: A Rise in Wealth for the Wealthy; Declines for the Lower 93%.
 An Uneven Recovery, 2009-2011, by Richard Fry and Paul Taylor.
 Here's an excerpt.

 IMHO, Tim Isbell